 There is a price difference between glossy and matte sticker papers.
 Usually, glossy sticker paper is more expensive.

-No. You can use either an inkjet or a laser printer.
+No. You can use your home printer with sticker papers.
 If you’d like a printer recommendation, though, I REALLY LOVE my Canon Crafter’s Printer.
 It’s seriously the best printer!
 It has a rear-feed printer tray so that heavier paper doesn’t get stuck and can do 12″ x 12″ paper.

 Printable vinyl is made of plastic, and sticker paper is usually made of paper.
 The biggest practical difference I’ve found is that printable vinyl can be pulled up without tearing, whereas sticker paper will tear when you try to remove it.
 It also leaves a less adhesive residue (if any) when removed from a surface.